 - Corporate Governance

-- Professional financial tool skills and case studies interpretation skills to support decisions
+- gain professional financial tool skills and case studies interpretation skills to support decisions.

-- The ability to work both independently and in teams to create and manage financial strategies
+- work both independently and in teams to create and manage financial strategies

-- The ability to synthesise and use information and materials from a variety of different sources to support an argument
+- synthesise and use information and materials from a variety of different sources to support an argument.

-- Research skills into international corporate finance problems and the application of these in the assembling and analysis of financial strategies
+- apply research skills into international corporate finance problems and the application of these in the assembling and analysis of financial strategies